-1. Application Submission: After they have reviewed DRPT's Grant Program Application Guidance, eligible funding recipients must submit applications using DRPT's Online Grant Administration (OLGA) System by 11:59pm on February 1 or the first business day following February 1.
-Any changes to this schedule will be communicated in advance and will also be displayed in OLGA.
+1. Application Submission: After reviewing DRPT's Grant Program Application Guidance (Blue Book), eligible funding recipients must submit applications using DRPT's online grant administration (WebGrants) system by 11:59pm on February 1 or the first business day following February 1.
+DRPT staff will communicate any changes in this schedule to grantees and will ensure the visibility of any changes in WebGrants.

-Note: The 5303 applications for MPO funding are the only exception to this with their submission deadline being May 1 of each year (to allow the Unified Planning Work Programs (UPWP) to be approved by the MPOs).
+Note: The 5303 applications for MPO funding are the only exception to the February 1st submission deadline.
+MPO funding applications are due May 1st of each year in order to allow the Unified Planning Work Programs (UPWP) to be approved by the MPOs

+- 2. DRPT Evaluates Applications: In accordance with the Grant Program Application Guidance document (Blue Book) and CTB policy, DRPT reviews applications submitted by the deadline (11:59pm February 1 or the first business day following February 1). - 3.
+DRPT Prepares and Presents the Draft SYIP to CTB: The Draft SYIP is typically presented to the CTB in late spring.
+This meeting tends to take place on the third Tuesday of April.
+DRPT will notify grant recipients when the draft is released to the public.
+After the draft SYIP is posted, DRPT will request funding recipients to affirm that local matching funds are available to meet the Draft SYIP proposed recommendations.

-2. A. FTA Certifications and Assurances: As part of the Federal Transit Administration's (FTA) Master Agreement, applicants requesting federal assistance must comply with various federal requirements.
+- 4. A. FTA Certifications and Assurances: As part of the Federal Transit Administration's (FTA) Master Agreement, applicants requesting federal assistance must comply with various federal requirements.
 These grant terms, conditions, and responsibilities are detailed in a single document produced each year by the FTA called the "Annual List of Certifications and Assurances".
-Applicants must self-certify that they are following these requirements and submit this as part of the grant application process by "pinning" FTA's certifications and assurances document in OLGA.
-Contracts for federal funding will not be executed unless the FTA certifications and assurances are pinned in OLGA.
-To pin the FTA Certifications and Assurances:

-- 1. Log into OLGA - 2.
-Select "Grant Applications" - 3.
-Click on the link entitled, "Public Transportation/CAP Applications." - 4.
-At the top of the page, click the link, "FTA Certifications & Assurances." - 5.
-Follow the instructions to PIN the agreement. - 2.
-B. 5333(b)/Section 13(c) of the Federal Transit Act: As a condition of financial assistance under section 5311, employees are protected under arrangements the Secretary of Labor concludes are fair and equitable.
+Applicants must self-certify that they are following these requirements and submit this as part of the grant application process by "pinning" FTA's certifications and assurances document in WebGrants.
+Contracts for federal funding will not be executed unless the FTA certifications and assurances are pinned in WebGrants.
+Shortly after the draft Six Year Improvement Program is made public, DRPT will send the Annual List of Certifications and Assurances to all subrecipients of federal funding.
+Subrecipients must sign the document and attach it to their Organizational Profile in WebGrants prior to July 1st.
+Subrecipients that do not pin their Annual List of Certifications and Assurances to WebGrants by July 1st are subject to being locked out, or encumbered, from submitting future claims and applications in WebGrants. - B. 5333(b)/Section 13(c) of the Federal Transit Act: As a condition of financial assistance under section 5311, employees are protected under arrangements the Secretary of Labor concludes are fair and equitable.
 All 5311 subrecipients must sign the 5333(b) form to certify they comply with the regulation.
-To sign the agreement: - 1.
-Log into OLGA - 2.
-Select "Grant Applications" - 3.
-Click on the link entitled, "Public Transportation/CAP Applications." - 4.
-At the top of the page, click on the link, "5311 Information Package" - 5.
-Print and sign the agreement, and return to your DRPT Transit Programs Manager. - 3.
-DRPT Evaluates Applications: In accordance with the Grant Program Application Guidance document, DRPT reviews applications submitted by the deadline (17:59pm February 1 or the first business day following February 1). - 4.
-DRPT Prepares and Presents the Draft SYIP to CTB: The Draft SYIP is typically presented to the CTB in late spring.
-This meeting tends to take place on the third Tuesday of April or May.
-DRPT will notify grant recipients when the draft is released to the public.
-After the draft is posted, DRPT will request that funding recipients affirm that local matching funds are available to meet the Draft SYIP proposed recommendations. - 5.
+Shortly after the draft Six Year Improvement Program is made public, DRPT will send the 5333(b) Special Warranty package to all Section 5311 subrecipients.
+Subrecipients must sign the document and attach it to their Organizational Profile in WebGrants prior to July 1st.
+Subrecipients that do not pin their 5333(b) Special Warranty package to WebGrants by July 1st are subject to being locked out, or encumbered, from submitting future claims and applications in WebGrants. - 5.
 Public Hearings: The CTB holds public hearings in the spring on the Draft SYIP.
 DRPT will notify grant recipients as soon as they are scheduled. - 6.
 Amendments to the Draft SYIP: The CTB takes into consideration public comments and may direct DRPT to make amendments to the Draft SYIP.
 These amendments may also include edits to any line items that are not properly presented.